telpirion/MyHerodotus/DevelopmentLog.md

     --project=${PROJECT_ID}
 ```

-To upload the Docker image to Artifact Registry:
+To upload the Docker image to Artifact Registry (where `vSEMVER` is the tag)

 ```sh
 docker tag myherodotus \